aayushbaral-abb/Jugal-AI/README.md

 ---

-## 🔑 How It Works (Bring Your Own API Key)
+## 🔑 How It Works (Client-Side API Key)

-This project operates **entirely in the browser** without a backend server.
-To keep your API usage secure and private:
+This project operates **100% on the client side** without any backend server infrastructure.

-1. Obtain a free API key from [Google AI Studio](https://aistudio.google.com/).
+Whether running the app locally or visiting the live site:
-2. Launch the app and enter your **Gemini API Key** in the setup modal/input field.
+1. Get a free API key from [Google AI Studio](https://aistudio.google.com/).
-3. The key is stored locally in your browser (`localStorage`) and is **never** sent to any third-party backend servers.
+2. Enter your **Gemini API Key** directly in the app interface.
-4. Once saved, you can begin interacting with the AI instantly!
+3. The key is stored locally in your browser (`localStorage`) and is **never** transmitted to any external backend server.

 ---